wwarthen/RomWBW/Source/ReadMe.txt

 not need to do anything unless you want to change the files that are included in the ROM Disk.

-In summary, the ROM Disk imbedded in the ROM firmware you build, will include the files from the ROM_512KB directory (or the ROM_1024KB directory if building a 1024KB firmware).
+In summary, the ROM Disk embedded in the ROM firmware you build, will include the files from the ROM_512KB directory (or the ROM_1024KB directory if building a 1024KB firmware).
 Additionally, files will be added from the directory associated